 STReTCH is a community- and family-based screening program in rural Telangana that integrates molecular diagnostics to identify and manage hypertension, diabetes, tuberculosis, and cervical cancer.

-The Prosthetics & Orthotics for the Disabled Program (POP) is an innovation-led initiative focused on developing affordable, customized prosthetic and orthotic solutions in India.
+The Prosthetics & Orthotics for the Differently Abled Program (POP) is an innovation-led initiative focused on developing affordable, customized prosthetic and orthotic solutions in India.
 By integrating digital technologies with clinical expertise, POP aims to restore mobility, independence, and dignity for persons with limb loss.

 Artificial Heart Program (AHP) is a flagship bio-engineering initiative by SHARE INDIA that brings together engineering institutes, medical institutions, and industry partners to advance the indigenous development of life-saving cardiac assist devices in India through collaborative, innovation-driven research.